metal3-io/metal3-docs/docs/user-guide/src/introduction.md

 * \#cluster-api-baremetal on [Kubernetes Slack](https://slack.k8s.io/)
 * Metal³ development [mailing list](https://groups.google.com/g/metal3-dev)
-* From the mailing list, you'll also be able to find the details of a weekly Zoom community call on Wednesdays at 14:00 GMT
+* From the mailing list, you'll also be able to find the details of a weekly Zoom community call on Wednesdays at 14:00 UTC

 # About this guide